bitwiseworks/python-os2/Doc/library/logging.handlers.rst

    and certificate file.
 (This tuple is passed to the :meth:`smtplib.SMTP.starttls` method.)

-   .. versionchanged:: 2.6
-      *credentials* was added.
+   A timeout can be specified for communication with the SMTP server using the *timeout* argument.

-   .. versionchanged:: 2.7
+   .. versionadded:: 3.3
-      *secure* was added.
+      The *timeout* argument was added.

    .. method:: emit(record)